Troutnut.com Fly Fishing for Trout Home

 all have a dark-colored anterior (Anterior: Toward the front of an organism's body.
 The phrase "anterior to" means "in front of.")
 2/3 and light-colored posterior (Posterior: Toward the back of an organism's body.
 The phrase "posterior to" means "in back of.")
 1/3.
 The gill veinlets (Veinlet: Short insect wing veins connecting the major longitudinal veins to the wing margin.) are indistinct.
 It's probably a very early instar (Instar: Many invertebrates molt through dozens of progressively larger and better-developed stages as they grow.
 Each of these stages is known as an instar.
 Hard-bodied nymphs typically molt through more instars than soft-bodied larvae.) of some Baetis species.

-This mayfly was collected from the Upper Midwest on January 31st, 2004 and added to Troutnut.com on January 25th, 2006.
+This mayfly was collected from unknown on January 31st, 2004 and added to Troutnut.com on January 25th, 2006.

 You must log in at the top of the page to post.
 If you haven't registered yet, it's this easy: